Pallavvii/verilog_hardware_modeling/README.md

 This repository documents my journey into digital hardware design using Verilog HDL.
 It includes a growing collection of modules, testbenches, and simulation results — starting with basic logic gates and progressing toward more complex combinational and sequential circuits.

-### 📂 Project Structure
+### 📁 Project Structure

 verilog-hardware-modeling/
-basic-gates/
+- basic-gates/
-├── gate_name.v         // Verilog module
+- name_gate.v # Verilog module
-├── gate_name_tb.v      // Testbench
+- name_gate_tb.v # Testbench
-├── waveforms/          // GTKWave output files
+- waveforms/ # GTKWave output files
-└── README.md
+- README.md # Project documentation

   Includes AND, OR, NOT, NAND, NOR, XOR, XNOR gate implementations with testbenches and waveform outputs.

 ## 🔧 Tools Used